Omni-Libraries/omni-authify/docs/providers.md

-# Omni-Authify Supported Providers & Frameworks
+# Supported Providers & Frameworks

 Omni-Authify supports a variety of OAuth2 providers and frameworks to make integrating social logins straightforward.